Disability Support Services

 Take a look at the Disability Support Services journey map from equipment and modification services provider Enable New Zealand.

-To learn the process for housing modifications through DSS visit our Housing sections
+View the process for housing modifications through DSS

 The history of Disability Support Services

-Disability Support Services was set up in 2024 after an Independent Review of the disability sector.
-You can read more about this in the new article from the time.
+Disability Support Services was set up in 2024 after an independent review of the disability sector.
+You can read more about this in the news article from the time.

 Read Changes Ahead for our Disability Ministry